MaxHalford/maxhalford.github.io/content/blog/airbnb-energy-usage.md

 heating_degree_days    0.0405     0.001    27.288     0.000
 ```

 I ran a vanilla linear regression with [statsmodel](https://www.statsmodels.org/stable/index.html).
 The [adjusted $R^2$](https://en.wikipedia.org/wiki/Coefficient_of_determination#Adjusted_R2) is 0.843, which is good enough to interpret the model.
 Moreover, all the regression coefficients appear to be significant.
-An interesting observation is that using the `temperature` variable instead of `heating_degree_days` leads to an ajusted $R^2$ of 0.578, which is significantly worse.
+An interesting observation is that using the `temperature` variable instead of `heating_degree_days` leads to an adjusted $R^2$ of 0.578, which is significantly worse.

 Positive coefficients linear regression are indicative of a variable being positively correlated with the target.
 In this case, the number of people, the fact that those people are guests, and the number of heating degree days are all positively correlated with the amount of kWh.
 Meanwhile, the weekend indicator is negatively correlated with the latter.